SnapOnEquipment/frontend-challenge/README.md

 - Try to use DRY principles and keep things simple.
 We are looking for a good understanding of Typescript, React and CSS.
 - It is normal to have questions!
 Please ask.
 You have been given a contact channel to use for questions.
 Please use it.
 - The mock / demo app you have been given is not perfect.
 It is an example of a very quick and dirty proof of concept.
 If you notice areas where it can be improved, either make a note of it or go ahead and improve it.
 We will discuss it during the follow-up interview.
+- Be ready to discuss your approach and decisions during the follow-up interview.
+If there were things you couldn't get to because of time constraints, please be prepared to discuss what you would do if you had more time.

 ### Data
 Mock data is provided in a [json file](db.json) and is served by [json-server](https://github.com/typicode/json-server).
 You can run the server with `npm run db`.
 The server is available at http://localhost:3001 In actual production we would use a real database, but for this exercise we are using a mock database.
 This is not something you need to worry about or improve.